 Identifying a Speculation Target: Tithe Taker

 In this example, you can see that I used quantitative and qualitative information to make a decision.
 The qualitative data was my assumption that new Challenger Decks would drive related card prices upward.
 The quantitative data consisted of reviewing price trends and buylist spreads.
-I combined my qualitative assumption with the quantitative data and decided it was a good purchase opportunity.
+I combined my qualitative hypothesis with the quantitative data and decided it was a good purchase opportunity.
 I searched for the lowest price available and bought a few copies.

-You should try to minimize your total costs associated with buying and selling MTG cards.
+It would help if you tried to minimize your total costs associated with buying and selling MTG cards.
 Any cost incursions will hurt your profit margins.
 Optimizing a pool of cards on TCGPlayer can lower your shipping costs.
 Purchasing enough cards from a vendor to receive free shipping is a good idea as well.

 While my goal is to turn a profit from speculating MTG cards, there is still a risk that I will lose money.
 I will update the speculation sheet information and review selling transactions at the end of May.
-It will be interesting to see if I can turn a profit from selling cards over the next month.
+It will be interesting to see if I can profit from selling cards over the next month.

-*The information in this article is of my own knowledge and opinion.
-It is meant for informational purposes only.
+*The information in this article is my knowledge and opinion and is meant for informational purposes only.
 I am not a registered financial professional or trying to act as one.*

 This website contains affiliate links to TCGPlayer